Intel shares fall as investors worry about costs of chip flaw

 The largest chipmaker had confirmed on Wednesday that flaws reported by researchers could allow hackers to steal sensitive information from computers, phones and other devices.
-Apple Inc, Microsoft Corp and other software makers have issued patches to protect against the vulnerabilities.
+Apple Inc (AAPL.O), Microsoft Corp (MSFT.O) and other software makers have issued patches to protect against the vulnerabilities.

 Intel may be on the hook for costs stemming from lawsuits claiming that the patches would slow computers and effectively force consumers to buy new hardware, and big customers will likely seek compensation from Intel for any software or hardware fixes they make, security experts said.